coverclock/com-diag-diminuto/README.md

 * luxcontroller - LED and lux sensor PID loop (Pin, Modulator, I2C, Controller).
 * luxrheostat - LED and lux sensor rheostat (Pin, Modulator, I2C).
 * pinchange - Multiplexing of GPIO pins (Pin).
+* pincleanup - Clean up pins exported to hardware test fixture (Pin).
 * pintest - Setting and getting GPIO pins (Pin).
 * walker - Walk the file system tree starting at a specified root (FS).

-(Some of these functional tests use hardware test fixtures I fabricated specifically for this purpose.)
+(Some of these functional tests depend upon hardware test fixtures I fabricated specifically for this purpose.
+Depending on the platform, some or all of these functional tests  may need to be run as root, or as a user - e.g. pi - that is in the gpio group.)

 # Unit Test Make Targets